Kamal-M-Ali/TravelBot/README.md

 I learned a lot about various different AWS services, and I now have a better understanding of how chat support bots are implemented by various companies.

 ## What's next for TravelBot
 I thought it would be cool if I added another intent to TravelBot to fetch ticket prices for the country you are interested in.
-I would also like to build a way to send the full text message despite the SMS character limits (broken into chunks).
-I think there might be a way to do it with AWS SNS+SQS.

 ### Datasets used:
 https://github.com/ilyankou/passport-index-dataset <br>